Illuminating Spaces: The Power of Projection Mapping in Interior Design and Architectur

 What Is Projection Mapping?

-Projection mapping, also known as spatial augmented reality, is a projection technology used to turn irregularly shaped objects—such as buildings, interiors, or natural landscapes—into a display surface for video projection.
-Unlike traditional flat-screen projections, projection mapping can wrap images around complex shapes, giving a three-dimensional effect that transforms the perception of the surface.
+Projection mapping, also known as spatial augmented reality, is a technology used to turn irregularly shaped objects—such as buildings or interiors—into a display surface for video projection.
+In the context of projection mapping in interior design, this means walls and furniture become canvases.

 How It Works:

-- Content Creation: Designers develop visuals—animations, images, videos—that align with the contours and features of the surface.
+2. Content Creation: Designers develop visuals—animations, images, videos—that align with the contours and features of the surface.

-- Calibration: Projectors are set up and calibrated to ensure that the content fits the surface precisely.
+3. Calibration: Projectors are set up and calibrated to ensure that the content fits the surface precisely.

-- Projection: The visuals are projected onto the surface, creating an illusion of depth and movement.
+4. Projection: The visuals are projected onto the surface, creating an illusion of depth and movement.

 How Is Projection Mapping Used in Interior Design and Architecture?